 Day 01: Arrive, Colombo – Jaipur (35 km- 45 minutes)

-The tour starts in Colombo as of most Sri Lanka round tours, you will be welcome by your tour guide and take you to the Colombo hotel where you can take a rest after a long flight.
+The tour starts in Colombo as with most Sri Lanka round tours, you will be welcome by your tour guide and take you to the Colombo hotel where you can take a rest after a long flight.
 Overnight Hotel- Colombo

 Day 02: Arrive Colombo – Anuradhapura (200 km- 4 hours 30 minutes)

-After the breakfast starts the journey to Anuradhapura.
-You will reach Anuradhapura toward the mid-day.
+After breakfast starts the journey to Anuradhapura.
+You will reach Anuradhapura toward mid-day.
 Make the lunch break before proceeding to the historical city.
-After some rest & lunch start the Anuradhapura city tour and visiting historical monuments.
-Later proceed to the hotel in Sigiriya for overnight stay.
-Overnight Hotel- Sigiriya
+After some rest & lunch start the Anuradhapura city tour and visit historical monuments.
+Later proceed to the hotel in Sigiriya for an overnight stay.

 Day 03: Sigiriya-Polonnaruwa (58 km- 1 hour)

-After early morning breakfast at hotel leave for Sigiriya rock fortress before it is getting too hot and crowded.
+After early morning breakfast at the hotel leave for Sigiriya rock fortress before it is getting too hot and crowded.
 The Rock fortress is only 10 minutes away from your hotel.
-After the hike at Sigiriya rock make a rest at your hotel.
+After the hike at Sigiriya rock make rest at your hotel.
 In the afternoon leave for Polonnaruwa historical city, where you explore historical monuments and visit the historical museum.
-Overnight Hotel- Sigiriya

 wildlife exploration with your heritage expeditions Sri Lanka

-The Minneriya and Kaudulla national park are very popular places for Sri Lanka wildlife tours and to spot wild elephants.
-Both national parks are located within the cultural triangle of Sri Lanka giving easy access to the travellers, who stay in Sigiriya.
+The Minneriya and Kaudulla National Parks are very popular places for Sri Lanka wildlife tours and to spot wild elephants.
+Both national parks are located within the cultural triangle of Sri Lanka giving easy access to travelers, who stay in Sigiriya.
 You can make the evening jeep safari at one of the national parks mentioned above at your own cost.

 Adding Village tour to your heritage expeditions in Sri Lanka

 You also can take part in the village, which is also an optional excursion to the remote village of Hiriwadunna in Habarana.
-The tour includes a visit to a farms land, paddleboat tour in the village lake and bollock cart ride.
+The tour includes a visit to a farm’s land, a paddleboat tour in the village lake, and a bullock cart ride.
 The tour also includes a cooking class with lunch, where you cook a delicious Sri Lankan meal with our female chef.
 You can move freely around the village and enjoy the evening.